alibaril/dinoscript/README.md

 To add font to Microsoft Office Word:

+Download ttf raw file from github.
 Click on Start, Select, Settings and click on Control Panel.
-Click on Fonts, click on File in the main tool bar and select Install New Font.
-Select the folder where the font is located.
-The fonts will appear; select the desired font that is titled DinoScript and click on OK.
+Click on Fonts, drag DinoScript.ttf from downloads into Fonts folder.
+Open Word and select DinoScript as font.
+Enjoy new font!